A Plea for Truth

 And lead us not into temptation, but deliver us from evil.

-It is easy to look outwardly at all of the temptations that surround me, but the greater temptations always reside in me.
-Power, pride, ego.
-To be heard rather than listen.
-To be served rather than to serve.
-To look at things selfishly rather than sacrificially.
-Help me to resist the temptation to deliver me from the problems of this country, rather, deliver me from myself.
+It is easy to look outwardly at all the temptations surrounding me, but the greater ones reside in me: power, pleasure, pride, and ego.
+I want to be heard rather than listen.
+I want to be served rather than to serve.
+I want to look at things selfishly rather than sacrificially.
+Help me resist the temptation to deliver me from the problems of this country; instead, deliver me from myself.

 Amen.